lihuilinCS/SNA-course-project-Ismigul-Huilin/Graphs/usage.md

 We want to upload all of final data we converted, but they are too huge, the github doesn't allow us to do it.

+Anyway, at last, we collect all graphs in both .mtx file and .sim file.